 b.
 December 16, 1986 Rapla

 Composer and choral conductor Pärt Uusberg has graduated from Georg Ots Tallinn Music School in choral conducting under Heli Jürgenson, where he also studied composition with Alo Põldmäe and Galina Grigorjeva.
 In 2012, Uusberg obtained BA in composition in the Estonian Academy of Music and Theatre as a student of Tõnu Kõrvits.
-In 2014, he completed his master’s studies under Toivo Tulev and Tõnu Kõrvits.
+In 2014, he completed his master’s studies in composition under Prof. Toivo Tulev and Tõnu Kõrvits and in 2018, graduated with a master’s degree in choral conducting under Prof. Tõnu Kaljuste.

 The main part of Pärt Uusberg’s oeuvre is formed by choral music, but he has written also works for ensemble, piano, orchestra and film music.
 His choral songs have been written mainly on liturgical texts or poetry by Estonian authors like Juhan Liiv, Ernst Enno, Viivi Luik, Karl Ristikivi, Indrek Hirv.
 Their well-sounding and meditative atmosphere captures with its simplicity, tenderness and emotional climaxes.